-No apology from Clark as BC Liberals throw in the #IAmLinda towel
+No apology from Clark as BC Liberals throw in the #IamLinda towel

 Apparently, that was enough for the Liberals to finally admit that their attempts to discredit and malign Linda Higgins as an NDP operative out to disrupt and embarrass Ms. Clark were baseless.
 In an e-mail to The Globe and Mail, the party said: “As the Premier said, we are fortunate to live in a democracy where we are able to respectfully disagree with each other.
 We are happy to stand corrected.”

 But there was no apology to Ms. Higgins.
 The Sunshine Coast woman stumbled upon a Liberal campaign event in North Vancouver last Thursday, approached Ms. Clark and told her she would not be voting for her.
 Before she had a chance to explain why, the Liberal Leader cut her off and blurted out something about the wonders of living in a democracy before bolting off as fast as she could.
-The moment was caught on camera and when it was posted to social media, Ms. Clark’s treatment of Ms. Higgins immediately stoked a strong reaction and incited the hashtag: #IAmLinda.
+The moment was caught on camera and when it was posted to social media, Ms. Clark’s treatment of Ms. Higgins immediately stoked a strong reaction and incited the hashtag: #IamLinda.

 In response to the negative comments toward Ms. Clark the hashtag was eliciting, the Liberal Party’s campaign director, Laura Miller, suggested on Twitter that Ms. Higgins was an NDPer, out to make mischief.
 Other key Liberal strategists also chimed in, insinuating the same thing – a view seemingly based on a photo that was unearthed of Ms. Higgins with NDP candidate Nicholas Simons.
 As it turned out, they were merely acquaintances from another movie.